Best Baby And Toddler Travel Toys 2018

-You may also find my post on age-appropriate apps useful for the flight too.
+You may also find my post on best travel apps, useful for the flight too.

 - The following travel toys have worked well for myself and other Mums.
 I highly recommend wrapping the smaller items in paper and tape as this provides extra entertainment for your little one and their inquisitive fingers.
 (Obviously not practical to wrap loads if you have several tots – but a couple of small surprises for all really does help in moments of need!)
 They are available at the time of writing from Amazon.com and Amazon.co.uk.
 Work is in progress to make an age-appropriate list.
 Please let me know in the comments if a toy was invaluable for your flight, train or car journey and the age of your baby or toddler.

 Best Travel Toys For Babies

-1. Tiny Love Spin Ball.
+Tiny Love Spin Ball.
 This is a great sensory toy.
 Makes a click clack sound with its moving segments and also has a mirrored inside.
 The bobbles on the outside are great to develop the sense of touch, the colours are great and my little one has played with since about 4 months and at a year still loved it.
 For 6 months plus.
 For more information see here

 2. Stacking Cups.
 Little ones love putting things in them and taking them out again.
 I particularly liked this bath set from Munchkin, which is neatly stacked for hand luggage and ideal for in and out of water.
 Also great to play with in a bath or a pool at the destination too.
 The cups are in bright colours so the have an educational element to them too as little one can learn the colours and develop their fine motor skills when stacking them.
 They also have the option of being stuck together to form a caterpillar and for pouring water with different perforations.
 These were definitely one of our go to’s for travelling.
 For more information see here.